 PSU has a post-baccalaureate (post-bac) program for students who already hold a bachelor's degree but wish to take further courses for credit.
 This program is primarily intended for students who wish to earn a second bachelor's degree in a new field.
 The requirements to graduate with a second bachelor's degree are the same as the departmental requirements for the bachelor's degree; the "general" University requirements are waived, so the post-bac degree takes less time to complete.
 (It can be completed in about two and a half years of full-time work by a student with a technical background.)

 The post-bac program is also useful to prospective graduate students who wish to take undergraduate and/or graduate classes to prepare for application to the graduate program.

 There are advantages to obtaining post-bac status as opposed to just taking courses as a non-admitted student: you can register for more credits per quarter, and you register for courses before non-admitted students.
 Post-bac students taking only undergraduate courses pay undergraduate fees.
 If you take one or more graduate classes in a given quarter, then you pay graduate fees for all classes during that quarter.

 To obtain post-bac status you must formally apply to the University by completing the post-bac application, which is available from the Admissions Office.
-The deadlines are the same as for ordinary graduate admission, but applications will be considered after the deadline has passed if possible (it usually is).
 Admission to the post-bac program is not competitive; it is normally given if you hold a four-year undergraduate degree from an accredited institution.
 You must also have a cumulative GPA of 2.00 (2.25 for nonresidents) for any work taken after your bachelor's degree.
-There is no departmental admission process for post-bac students, but if you decide to work toward a second bachelor's degree, you will have to declare formally as a CS major.